intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - Enter a name for the search and click `Save`
 - To access your saved searches, click on the [Navigation Settings Menu](#navigation-settings) and select a search listed under the `Saved Searches` section

-When a Saved Search is select, the Simple and Advanced panel UIs are updated to display the Saved Search Criteria, and the search is executed.
+When a Saved Search is select, the Quick and Advanced panel UIs are updated to display the Saved Search Criteria, and the search is executed.

 [![Saved search](unity-8-user-guide/images/saved-search-border.gif)](unity-8-user-guide/images/saved-search-border.gif)

 ## Favorites

-You can tag frequently accessed documents as `Favorites`, providing fast access to them without searching.
+You can tag frequently accessed documents as Favorites, providing fast access to them without searching.

-You can tag/un-tag a document as a `Favorite` by selecting the [Favorite action](#favorite-on--favorite-off).
+You can tag/un-tag a document as a Favorite by selecting the [Favorite action](#favorite-on--favorite-off).
 Also you can do this in [Document Details panel](#details) and in [Detail view](#detail-view).

 To display the list of your Favorites select `Favorites` from the [Navigation Settings Menu](#navigation-settings):